cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## ListDeviceCommunicationUnitChanges

-The method called by the RestAPI to get the list of device communication unit changes.
+Retrieves a paginated list of changes to device communication units based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListDeviceCommunicationUnitChanges(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfDeviceCommunicationUnitChange)